| A more-or-less

 and Co. catalogs, other contemporary published sources,

-and the composition dates for the tunes to determine approximate
+and the composition dates for the tunes, release

 The first Little Wonders were released in September 1914, and the